CY83R-3X71NC710N/Secure-SSH-Server/README.md

 Make the script executable and run the script, then use a desired ssh client like termius or prompt 2.
 Press ctrl c to destroy the server.
 Select your user if you want persistance, find out using "whoami" and then edit the script to not change the password

+# Why SSH
+SSH is arguably faster and more secure than rdp and is more flexible aswell, though there is a debate on if to use mosh in replacement to SSH.